kevlened/ZK/README.md

 	+ Try installing the `python-protobuf` package, if you're on a Debian based system.
 	+ Otherwise, installation is simple, just check the protobuf site for more info.

+Running
+---
+ZK is pretty simple to start/stop/restart and interact with.
++ Start: `python zkp.py start`
++ Stop: `python zkp.py stop`
++ Restart: `python zkp.py restart`
++ Start without daemonizing: `python zkp.py start-no-daemon`
+	+ This means it will run in your current shell.
+(Exit with ^C)
+	+ Good for debugging stuff in real time (otherwise just check debug log)
++ You can check the status of your daemon with: `python zkp.py status`
+	+ This will only work if the server OS has a __/proc filesystem__.
+	+ UNIX based OS's mostly do, I'm not certain about OSX, however.
+	+ Since this is just for convenience, I won't change it to work on all OS types.
+	+ You could alternatively use: `ps aux | grep -i python | grep -v grep` to check.

+Logging
+---
+You are able to set a logging directory in your settings file.
+ZK will simply log into that directory, creating four files: `info.log`, `debug.log`, `warning.log`, `error.log`.
+The error.log will contain both errors and fatal errors (things which break ZK completely).
++ Even if you don't have DEBUG set to True in your settings, everything will still be written into the debug.log file.
+This means that if something goes wrong but you don't know what, you can still try and figure out what is was.
++ If something breaks, try and replicate it without daemonizing, (with DEBUG=True), and copy the error into an issue on GH.

 Notes
 ---
 + This uses a modified version of my [pysql-wrapper](https://github.com/PigBacon/pysql-wrapper).
 	+ The usage is the same, but it is modified to work with Flask.
-	+ A pysql_wrapper object is closed every time a query is executed, so you should make a new one before querying stuff.
+	+ A pysql_wrapper object is closed every time a query is executed, so you should make a new one (simply `pysql()`) before querying stuff.
 + ZK __is not__ meant to prevent cracking.
 	+ The weakest link in your app may well be the server, and whilst we'll try to prevent it being easy, this might well be a poor security system.
 	+ This is aimed to make your life as a programmer/application manager easier, not be a foolproof anti-cracking protection system.